ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 git clone https://github.com/ESMValGroup/ESMValTool.git
 ~~~

 This command will ask your GitHub username and a personal **token** as password.
 Please follow instructions on
-[GitHub token authentication requirements](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/#what-you-need-to-do-today) to create a personal access token.
+[GitHub token authentication requirements][token-authentication-requirements]
+to create a personal access token.
 After the authentication, a folder called ``ESMValTool`` is created in your working directory.
 This folder contains the source code of the tool.
 To continue the installation, we move into the ``ESMValTool`` directory